 Choosing a theme

 Before you start buying stuff, it’s important to get a game plan for the party.
 If you want the theme to simply be “Neon” or “Glow” then you are set and the sky is the limit for being creative.
-If you want to turn another theme into a glow party, go for it!
+With a little creativity, virtually any theme can be transformed into a glow party!

-If this is a birthday party for your child, they may have a favorite TV character or show.
+If this is a birthday party for your child, they may have a favorite TV character, TV show, movie, or toy.
 Don’t let that deter you as there are plenty of creative ideas to go with even the most specific theme.

 Choosing a location

 You can throw your party at home or a rented or borrowed space.
-Having your party at home obviously grants you permission and access to do what you want.
-You may only be limited by the size and shape of the physical room you will be using.
+Having your party at home obviously gives you access to do what you want without special permission.
+Using your owns space may limit your available space.

 If you are using a rented or borrowed space, you’ll need to know what limitations you have.
 Are you allowed to put tape on the floor?
-Does the room have complete light elimination?
+Does the space have the ability to eliminate all light?
 Do you have access to operational electrical outlets?
 Do you need extension cords?
-Be prepared to find out answers to these questions before signing for the space.
+Be prepared to find out answers to these questions before signing an agreement for the space.
 How early can you get in to set up?
 Does the entrance door open up to the outside?
 (This will be very noticeable every time someone enters or leaves the room if your party is during daylight hours!)

 Knowing these things ahead of time can prevent any party stoppers such as outlets that won’t power your black lights!